birkenkrahe/org/diary.md

 RStudio, but that's a commercial solution (freemium model) increasingly wed to the "tidyverse", which I find increasingly unsuitable (see the update of Matloff's "TidyverseSceptic" essay.

+<sup><a id="fn.11" href="#fnr.11">11</a></sup> If you attend my "operating systems" or "C/C++ programming"
+courses, you'll have to do this anyway, since there's no way around Linux in my classes - I just love it too much, and you must learn it.

+<sup><a id="fn.12" href="#fnr.12">12</a></sup> This is the most recent Long Term Support (LTS - supported
+until 2025) version of Ubuntu Linux, a popular, well supported distribution.
+I mainly picked it also because I've worked with Ubuntu 18.04 LTS before.